 There are few things more exciting and gratifying than accepting a new job.
 Hopefully, it’s a move that will advance your career and increase your compensation.
-However, before getting settled into your new home you need to resign from your current one.
-Quitting a job can be a daunting task to undertake but it doesn’t have to be.
+However, before getting settled into your new home, you need to resign from your current one.
+Quitting a job can be a daunting task to undertake, but it doesn’t have to be.
 Follow our tips below to ensure that you leave the right way.

 Give Two Weeks Notice

 Work with your manager to create a plan for transitioning you out of your position.
 You may need to help with moving projects onto the respective plates of your co-workers.
-Some companies will want your assistance training others to take on some of your responsibilities.
+Some companies will want your assistance in training others to take on some of your responsibilities.
 Be flexible here and do everything you can to leave your boss and team in a manageable position.

 Tell Your Boss In-Person